 Infobutton

 An Infobutton is a graphical user interface element which allows the user of an application to quickly obtain information about a specialized term or value found on application displays.
 It is typically represented as a lowercase letter i in a blue circle .
-The term may also be used to refer to the HL7 Context Aware Information Retrieval standard, which is often used to implement the information retrieval side of interface.
+The term may also be used to refer to the HL7 Context Aware Information Retrieval standard, which is often used to implement the information retrieval side of the interface.

 Volume 2 – Transactions